- 1 Introduction

 Side effects with oral decongestants can include irritability, dizziness, headache, nightmares, tremor, poor sleep, as well as fast heart rate and high blood pressure.

 Example: Iliadin (oxymetazoline) nose drops, fedac, all the antihistamines containing “D” such as zyrtec-D, telfast-D and fenfedrine.

 Saline nasal medications

 There are a lot of over the counter saline (aka: salt) containing products over the counter.
 Some patients even make them at home themselves.
 (I’ve yet to obtain the formula from them).

-They come in the follow forms:
+They come in the following forms:

 They tend to come in big empty bottles and sachets of medications.
 The patient will put distilled or boiled water into them and then put the sachets inside.
 Then half a bottle is used on one nose.
 This is especially effective to clear the sinusitis infections: where the phelgm is thick yellow and green.
-Children generally will find it hard to use these.
+Children usually will find it hard to use these.

 Nasal Saline Sprays